Worried about Coronavirus?

 Can my driver pick me up from my hotel in Venice?

-Your driver may be able to meet you at Piazzale Roma or in Mestre to take you to the Prosecco region (for an additional fee).
+Your driver will typically meet you at Piazzale Roma or in Mestre to take you to the Prosecco region (for an additional fee).
+Otherwise, an airport pick-up is also available.
 See my Prosecco map to understand where things are located in Venice.

 What’s the best time of year to visit?